kyletwendt/github-slideshow/_posts/0000-01-02-kyletwendt.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our kyletwendt's  slide!"
 ---
 This is kyletwendt's slide
 Use the left arrow to go back!